ONSdigital/explore-local-statistics-app/README.md

 - Verify with `npm ls @onsvisual/svelte-components` that the package is symlink'd to your local location of the library.
 - With local-statistics running, the Svelte library components should live update each time you run `npm run build`.
 - To unlink, run `npm unlink @onsvisual/svelte-components`.

+## Dockerised production build

+The app can be run using Docker for production, for which we use the SvelteKit Node adapter.
+You can run a production build locally like so:

+    docker build -t els .
+    docker run -p 3000:3000 els